KMI-KPZ/Semper-KI-Frontend/README.md

 ### Short Description

 The Semper-KI Frontend acts as a platform where users can submit their 3D printing requirements and find suitable service providers.
-It leverages artificial intelligence to optimize the matching process, considering factors such as material properties, printing technology, pricing, and delivery options.
+It leverages artificial intelligence to optimize the matching process by considering factors such as material properties, printing technology, pricing, and delivery options.
 The user-friendly interface allows users to easily navigate, submit their requirements, and track order progress, streamlining the process of connecting supply and demand in the 3D printing industry.

 ### Live Demo/Preview